awmckinley/config/modules/archive/README.md

 # Archive & Compression

-This category includes software tools for managing compressed files and archives.
+Software for managing compressed files and archives.